-This is one of my all-time favorites.
+This is one of my all-time favorite blooms.
 It is STUNNING in a bouquet and is known for giving your flower arrangement height.
 If Trader Joe's has it in stock, I almost always grab one bunch.

 I'm sure they've had it before, but this was the first visit where I noticed freesia as an option.
 It came in that gorgeous buttery yellow or a brilliant purple.
 Not only does freesia smell amazing, but the little unopened buds on each stem give your flower bouquet a sense of texture.

 These tiny purple flowers are my favorite for sprinkling in as a delicate filler for many bouquets.
 I've also seen them in light pink and white.

 These gorgeous seasonal flowers were in the front display at Trader Joe's when I walked in.
 They had them paired with the freesia and pretty yellow daffodils.
 I love that Trader Joe's will do those flower groupings to help get you started.

-Coming in at just under $20, I could have stopped here.
+With my bouquet coming in at just under $20, I could have stopped here.

 The one I use at home for birthdays has a really wide mouth, so I was willing to spend a little more to get filler flowers to bulk it up.

 For just another $3 per bouquet, I loaded up on two more amazing Trader Joe's flower fillers:

-Mums, $3: I'm normally not a big fan of mum flowers.
+I'm normally not a big fan of mum flowers.
 They often come in fall colors that are not my favorite.
 BUT if you can find them in white, yellow or this gorgeous purple, they add amazing bulk to your flower arrangement for very little money.

 Those bright yellow daisy flowers were the perfect cheerful complement to the bouquet I wanted to build.
 I was trying to go for a bit of a "wildflower" inspired theme to go with the Peanut's 100 Acre Woods birthday.
 Happy and long-lasting, you really can't go wrong with daisies.

 It's technically a filler flower since it is bushy and runs on the cheaper side of things but I love it SO MUCH that I count it as the anchor of most of my bouquets.

 Green counts as a neutral color, you don't need to count something like the Bells of Ireland as one of your colors when picking your theme.

 When you start introducing more colors than just the one or two, it can be tricky to find the right balance without spending more money than you intended.

 You could mix and match most of the flowers I've mentioned and just choose all purple or all yellow for a stunning bouquet.

 If you choose a two-color theme, pick two colors that are complementary.
 Here are some of my favorite combinations:

-- purple and yellow
+- Purple and Yellow

-- pink and purple
+- Pink and Purple

-- pink and orange
+- Pink and Orange

-- orange and yellow
+- Orange and Yellow